kjgaulton/BIOM200/README.md

 From this annotated VCF, find all variants with clinical_impact=Pathogenic, and not present in ExAC or 1000 Genomes (meaning theres is no 'exac_allele_freq' or 'tgp_allele_freq' tag)

-**Question**: What gene(s) are rare pathogenic variants in, and what diseases do these variants cause?
+**Question**: What rare pathogenic variants does this individual carry?
+What genes are they in and what diseases do these variants cause?

+<br/><br/>
 #### Exercise - identify genes and pathways enriched in GWAS summary statistic data
 ***